 The opportunity is not limited to US vacation rentals.
 According to Knight Frank‚Äôs Global Cities 2016 report, the supply of short-term lets is lagging behind the growing demand in many global markets[ii].
-The report describes how companies are looking for a more affordable alternative to hotels, yet supply of short-term rentals is constrained by confusing local regulations.
+The report describes how companies are looking for a more affordable alternative to hotels, yet the supply of short-term rentals is constrained by confusing local regulations.

-This shortage in supply has created an opportunity for savvy real estate investors.
+This shortage of supply has created an opportunity for savvy real estate investors.
 David believes that now is the ideal time to invest in short-term rental properties: ‚ÄúExpedia just purchased HomeAway for $3.9 billion.
 The traditional travel sites will soon be listing vacation rentals alongside hotels.
 The market is not even close to full capacity.
 There‚Äôs so much more room for growth.‚ÄĚ

 Challenge: Where To Invest Next